Research Fellow, Brain, Mind & Markets Laboratory

 Pablo is also involved in promoting digital literacy at the University of Melbourne.
 He manages the R/RStudio community at the University, organises meetups and gives workshops on R/RStudio.

-He holds a Bachelor in Mathematics and a Bachelor in Economics, both from Universidad de los Andes, as well as a master in Neuroeconomics from Maastricht University.
+He was previously a PhD student in the Lab's Decision, Risk and Financial Sciences doctoral program.
+He also holds a Bachelor in Mathematics and a Bachelor in Economics, both from Universidad de los Andes, as well as a master in Neuroeconomics from Maastricht University.
 During his master’s degree he did a research internship in Colin Camerer’s lab at Caltech.
 Between degrees Pablo also worked at the central bank of Colombia as an analyst in the financial stability department.

 You can download the CV by clicking here.